mossmanpete/ParadigmCore/docs/ethereum-peg.md

     {
         // ...
         "limits": {
-            "0x...4e": {
+            "0x...4e": { // address of staker (poster)
-                // computed order limit per staking period "orderBroadcastLimit":  4372,
+                // computed proportional order limit per staking period "orderBroadcastLimit":  4372,

-                "streamBroadcastLimit": 1 // always 1, see whitepaper
+                // stream limit is always 1, regardless of stake size "streamBroadcastLimit": 1
             }
         }
         // ...
     }
     ```
-    The process of adopting this mapping will be elaborated on below.

 ## Formal Description
-These processes are kicked off upon network initialization, and run repeatedly alongside normal network functionality (validating and broadcasting orders).
-You can view the implementation of this proceedure in [`src/abci`](../src/abci), and [`src/async`](../src/async).
+These processes are kicked off upon network initialization, and are a crucial part of normal network functionality (validating and broadcasting orders).
+You can view the implementation of this procedure in [`src/abci`](../src/abci), and [`src/async`](../src/async).
+These modules are in the process of being refactored.
-1. A market maker wishes to use the OS network, so they deposit tokens into the staking contract.
+1. If a market maker (or agent operating on behalf of one) wishes to use the OS network, they must deposit the appropriate ERC-20 token into the staking contract.
-2. A `StakeMade` or `StakeRemoved` event is emitted by the contract, including stakers address and stake size, as well as the Ethereum block number the transaction was included in (block `n`).
+2. A `StakeMade` or `StakeRemoved` event is emitted by the contract, including the staker's address and the amount staked, as well as the Ethereum block number the transaction was included in (block `n`).
-3. The `StakeRebalancer` class on an OrderStream node receives the event, and records the "finality block" height for that event as `n + x`.
+3. The active `StakeRebalancer` instance on an OrderStream node receives the event, and records the corresponding "finality block" height for that event as `n + x`, where `n` is the block height the event was included in.
-4. Once Ethereum block number `n + x` is found, the `StakeRebalancer` executes and ABCI transaction and submits the event transaction to the node's local mempool.
+4. Once Ethereum block `n + x` is found, the `StakeRebalancer` executes a local ABCI transaction, submitting the event transaction to the node's local mempool.
 5. The event data is added to state (in `state.events`), including the 1 vote from the witness that first submitted the event.
 6. As other validator nodes pick up the "finality block" for that event, they submit the event data to the network as well.
 7. As each event witness transaction is recorded, the number of witness confirmations for that event is increased:
     ```js
+    // in deliverTx ()
-    // pseudocode - simply to witness confirmations process
+    // pseudocode - illustrating witness confirmation process

-    function witnessEvent(blockNumber, address) {
+    function deliverTx(request) {
+        // ...

-        state.events[blockNumber][address].conf += 1;
+        // State  executed on  valid 'rebalance' tx's state.events[blockNumber][address].conf += 1;

+        // ..
     }
     ```
-8. Once enough (2/3, potentially more) have submitted witness accounts of the event, the events state modification is applied to the corresponding balance in `state.balances`.
+8. Once enough validators (2/3 of active, potentially more) have submitted witness accounts of the event, the events state modification is applied to the corresponding balance in `state.balances`.
-9. If the staker does not currently have any tokens staked, an entry is added to `state.balances` with the quantity from the event:
+9. If the staker does not currently have any tokens staked, a new entry is added to `state.balances` with the quantity from the event:
     ```js
+    // in deliverTx()
     // pseudocode - for illustrative purposes

-    if (state.events[blockNumber][address].conf >= CONFIRMATION_THRESHOLD) {
+    if (state.events[blockNumber][address].conf >= CONF_THRESHOLD) {
         if (state.balances.hasOwnProperty(address)) {
             switch (event.type) {
                 case "StakeMade": {